reselbob/IMBOB/README.md

 * Implement data and query caching
 * Implement validation so that an existing `Movie` cannot be added again to the system.

+## Running IMBOB as a Docker Container

+The `Dockerfile` that defines the container image for IMBOB is at the root of this project.

+First we need to build the container image for IMBOB.
+Assuming that you have Docker installed on your system, navigate to this project's root and in your file system and type:

+`docker build -t imbob .`

+Next, we need to create and run a container based on the container image we've just built.
+At the command line, type:

+`docker run -d -p 4000:4000 imbob`

 ## Cheat Sheet

 The following queries and mutations are examples that can be executed against this project's API using GraphQL Playgound.